vburmus/vburmus/README.md

 # ⚡ About Me:
-- Right now I am working on my own project, based on microservices architecture.
-The main purpose is to migrate from monolith in previous project and add some features(notifications, messages, etc.).
+- Right now I am working on upgrading own project, based on microservices architecture.
 - Enthusiastic, well-organized and passionate about Java.
 Those three words can describe my eagerness to learn new features and technologies.
 - I am also a bachelor's student of applied computer science at Politechnika Wrocławska, one of the top technical universities in Poland.
-I have good communication and teamwork skills, and I can work effectively under pressure and meet deadlines.
+- I have good communication and teamwork skills, and I can work effectively under pressure and meet deadlines.
 My goal is to develop high-quality software solutions that meet the needs and expectations of clients and users.<br><br> 💬 Feel free to contact me.

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://linkedin.com/in/vburmus)